Death of Jeffrey L. Smith: Suicide and lawsuit

 Smith, 35, shot himself in the head on the George Washington Memorial Parkway on January 15, 2021, the day he was supposed to return to duty.
-Smith's was the second of two reported police suicides to occur in the immediate aftermath of the storming of the Capitol, the other being that of the U.S. Capitol Police officer Howard Liebengood.
-In the months after the storming of the Capitol, it was generally reported that the deaths of five people who were present have, to varying degrees, been related to the event.
-Some members of Congress and press reports included these two suicides in the number of casualties, for a total of seven deaths.
+Smith's was the second of four police suicides in the immediate aftermath of the storming of the Capitol, the others being the U.S. Capitol Police officer Howard Liebengood, Gunther Hashida, and Kyle DeFreytag.
+In addition, one Capitol Police officer, Brian Sicknick, died of a stroke as a consequence of the riot.

 Dr. Jonathan Arden, the former Chief Medical Examiner of the District of Columbia was hired by Smith's widow as part of her lawsuit to have her husband's suicide ruled "in the line of duty".
-His report stated that the "acute, precipitating event that caused the death of Officer Smith was his occupational exposure to the traumatic events he suffered on January 6, 2021".
+His report stated that the "acute, precipitating event that caused the death of Smith was his occupational exposure to the traumatic events he suffered on January 6, 2021".
 On July 30, his attorney David P. Weber filed the opening brief in the attempt, on behalf of Smith's widow, to have his death ruled line of duty.
 Submitting this report as evidence, on August 13, Smith's widow sued two of his alleged assailants, claiming they caused a traumatic brain injury with a crowbar or a heavy walking stick, leading to his death.
-According to media reports, Smith's alleged attackers, named in the federal lawsuit were identified by an internet vigilante group that analyzed publicly available videos from the Capitol attack.
+According to media reports, Smith's alleged attackers, named in the federal lawsuit, were identified by an internet vigilante group that analyzed publicly available videos from the Capitol attack.

-On October 17, 2021, NBC News reported that the Virginia Congressional delegation had written to the Washington, DC Mayor noting that Smith's death was causally related to the Capitol Riot, and urged her to grant line of duty death benefits to Officer Smith's widow Erin Smith.
-On March 7, 2022, after petition by Officer Smith's widow, Officer Smith's death was ruled line of duty, and it was found that the "sole and direct" cause of Officer Smith's death were the injuries he received at the United States Capitol on January 6, 2021.
+On October 17, 2021, NBC News reported that the Virginia congressional delegation had written to the Washington mayor noting that Smith's death was causally related to the Capitol Riot, and urged her to grant line of duty death benefits to Smith's widow Erin Smith.
+On March 7, 2022, after petition by Smith's widow, Smith's death was ruled line of duty, and it was found that the "sole and direct" cause of Smith's death were the injuries he received at the United States Capitol on January 6, 2021.
 The D.C.
-Police and Firefighters’ Retirement and Relief Board Order stated: "“Officer Smith sustained a personal injury on January 6, 2021, while performing his duties and that his injury was the sole and direct cause of his death."
+Police and Firefighters’ Retirement and Relief Board Order stated: "“Smith sustained a personal injury on January 6, 2021, while performing his duties and that his injury was the sole and direct cause of his death."

-According to Officer Smith's attorney David P. Weber, "This is the first time where someone who has suffered a brain injury, and an emotional injury, has been acknowledged as a line-of-duty death.
+According to Smith's attorney David P. Weber, "This is the first time where someone who has suffered a brain injury, and an emotional injury, has been acknowledged as a line-of-duty death.
 This will impact widows, widowers, children and parents of everyday heroes who have suffered these injuries in the line of duty."
-Officer Smith's widow is now seeking to have Officer Smith's name added to the National Law Enforcement Officer's Memorial.
+Smith's widow is now seeking to have Smith's name added to the National Law Enforcement Officer's Memorial.

+On June 23, 2025, 69-year-old chiropractor David Walls-Kaufman was ordered to pay $380,000 in punitive damages and $60,000 in compensatory damages to Erin Smith for assaulting her husband during the Capitol riot.
+Walls-Kaufman had served a 60-day prison sentence after pleading guilty to a misdemeanor in 2023.